-**In 2017, the median funding received during the Teaching Residency was $30,575 (1/2-time salary paid by placement school + stipend paid by HTF)
+***In 2019-20, the median funding received during the Teaching Residency is $38,174 (inclusive of salary paid by placement school and the stipend paid by HTF)

 HTF does not offer federal loans, but financial aid may be available in the form of private student loans; eligibility should be determined on an individual basis by contacting HGSE’s Financial Aid Office.